OS-MPI/MPI_Preamp/README.md

 ## "Rx_Preamp"
 This is an earlier version of the preamp with the front-end being a simple (high quality) INA.
 There is room for an input notch filter on the board, which is desireable in some cases.
 This board does not have a transformer built-in but rather has a single-ended to differential converstion stage, so the output is still differential.
+## "SMD_Filter"

+This is a simple board that allows for a notch filter to be make from SMD parts (and leaded inductors).
+It can be used between an MPI Rx coil to notch the fundamental, although due to the small size, the inductors may not be operating fully linearly.
+One solution may be to use an air-core inductor for the first resonant tank in the filter, and ferrites past that.
+This air-core (highly linear) will block most of the energy at the drive frequency preventing the following inductors from having much voltage across them.
+Make sure you use C0G/NP0 capacitors.
+The areas on the board with solder-mask removed is to allow for a shield to be soldered/pressed onto the surface preventing cross-talk.

 ---
 # Measured Noise vs Simulated